Freakywrites/alx-low_level_programming/0x1A-hash_tables/README.md

-This is a project for hash tablesin C
+This is a project for hash tables